-So, what should be the first step towards cleaning the hot tub?
-The first step is to keep or prevent algae from forming on the surface of the Master spa water is to keep it covered using a hot tub cover.
-The cover will prevent leaves and other things from falling inside the spa water.
+The first and easiest step to keeping and prevent algae from forming on the surface of the Master spa water is to keep it covered using a hot tub cover.
+Your Master Spas cover will prevent leaves and other unwanted items from falling inside the spa water.

-Another preventive measure to top algae from growing inside the tubs is to take a shower before stepping inside the hot tub.
+Another preventive measure to stop algae from growing inside the tubs is to take a shower before stepping inside the hot tub.
 This way, you will be washing away all the dirt and dust from your body before you enter the hot tub.

-The only choice that you have is to clean the tub up.
-There are a number of chemical based sanitizers available in the market.
+The only choice that you have when algae is in the hot tub is to clean the tub with different chemicals.
+There are a number of chemical based sanitizers such as Spa Boss Chlor-Aid available on the market to help in this situation.
 Using these, you can simply clean the water in your hot tub off all the dirt and the dust, as well as the algae.
 Shock treatment using hot tub chemicals is particularly useful for breaking the organic waste that has accumulated inside the water.
 Last but not the least, to keep the algae from filling the hot tub, maintain the pH levels of the water inside.

 Editors Note: Content was originally created in June, 2014 and has been updated as of October, 2016 to reflect current and updated chemical and spa maintenance information.